Playwriting (M.F.A. and Certificate)

 Anti-Racist Theater Practice Requirement

-Playwriting students are required to enroll in DRAM 3(05)a, Toward Anti-Racist Theater Practice in Playwriting, in order to fulfill the School’s anti-racist theater practice requirement.
-Combined with the prerequisite workshop, Everyday Justice: Anti-Racism as Daily Practice, this course offers vital strategies for the lifelong development of individual and communal anti-racist practice.
+Playwriting students are required to enroll in DRAM3(05)a, Foundations of an Anti-Racist New Play Process, in order to fulfill the School’s anti-racist theater practice requirement.
+This course offers vital strategies for the lifelong development of anti-racist practice for playwrights, both in their writing process and in collaboration with other theater-makers.

 Theater History Requirement